Skip to main content

 The Hippocampus the Memory Architect

 Deep within your temporal lobe lies the hippocampus, the architect of your memories.
 It is responsible for forming new memories, organizing them, and retrieving them when needed.
-The hippocampus is one of the most sensitive areas of the brain to stressors, including the induced by supraphysiological hormone levels.
+The hippocampus is one of the most sensitive areas of the brain to stressors, including the cellular stress induced by supraphysiological hormone levels.

 The consequence of this disruption is often felt as a frustrating deficit in memory.
 You might struggle to recall recent events, find it difficult to learn new information, or experience that “tip-of-the-tongue” feeling more frequently.
 This is a direct biological sign that the machinery of memory consolidation is being strained.